 An all new experience available at Big Bear Snowplay this year is Glow Tubing.
 Do some night tubing on the weekends surrounded by colored lights.
 The mountain slope is awash in red, blue, green and even black lights on winter evenings this year!

 Big Bear Snow Play has the only covered lift, known as the Magic Carpet, in Southern California.
 Enjoy a lift that keeps snow off guests as they ride.
 The kids will love riding the space-age clear tunnel as they ride to the top of the slope.
 Make sure you bring your camera to take some pictures from unique angles while you ride the lift.

 When it’s time to warm up, take the kids to the Big Bear Snow Play Base Lodge.
 The lodge has a snack bar, a cotton candy machine, a video game area and restrooms.

 Big Bear Snow Play Hours and Ticket Information

 Big Bear Snow Play is open seven days a week.
 Day sessions run from 10 a.m. to 4 p.m. and night sessions are on Fridays and Saturdays from 5 p.m. to 9 p.m.
 Follow this road map information to find Big Bear Snow Play.

-Tickets are $30 for day sessions and $25 for night sessions and include an inner tube.
-Children between the ages of 2 to 6 years old are free with an accompanying paying adult.
-Those children must ride on the same tube as their parent.
+Tickets are $35 for adults and $20 for small children (36″-42″ tall) and include an inner tube.
+Children must ride on the same tube as their parent.
 Group rates are available for groups of 35 people or more.
 Credit cards are not accepted and an ATM is located on-site.
 For more information, contact Big Bear Snow Play at (909) 585-0075.